magesuite/magesuite/README.md

 MageSuite uses https://github.com/magesuite/lazy-resize extension that improves performance when product images thumbnails URLs are generated.

-That extension requires custom configuration of web server.
+That extension requires custom configuration of web server and `php-imagick` (PHP Wrapper to the ImageMagick library).

 For Apache edit `pub/media/.htaccess` in your Magento installation and replace following line:
 ```